Gregor Muir: Life and career

-Muir continues to curate exhibitions at Tate Modern, such as Anthony McCall (2023–2024) and Andy Warhol (2019), the latter subsequently touring to the Ludwig Museum in Cologne, AGO Toronto, and Aspen Art Museum.
+Muir continues to curate exhibitions at Tate Modern, such as Robert Rauschenberg (2026 - 2027), Richard Long (2025 - 2026), Anthony McCall (2023–2024) and Andy Warhol (2019), the latter subsequently touring to the Ludwig Museum in Cologne, AGO Toronto, and Aspen Art Museum.
 Since 2016, he has overseen seven international acquisition committees and is also responsible for acquiring numerous art works for the Tate Collection with the support of the Tate Americas Foundation (TAF) and Tate International Council (IC).
 Muir has been directly responsible for the acquisition of some of the first indigenous art works to enter the Tate Collection.

 While Executive Director at the ICA, Gregor Muir was responsible for exhibitions by Isa Genzken, Betty Woodman, Lis Rhodes, David Robilliard, Prem Sahib, Trojan, Bruce Nauman and Dennis Morris.
 In 2015 and 2016, Muir curated Frieze Talks, London, with a range of speakers including Wolfgang Tillmans, Anicka Yi and Lee Scratch Perry.
-At Hauser & Wirth (2004–2011), Muir curated and produced exhibitions by Henry Moore (at Hauser & Wirth Zurich and London), Lynda Benglis, Andy Warhol, Joan Mitchell, Francis Picabia, and emerging artists at the time such as Jakub Julian Ziolkowski and Zhang Enli.
+At Hauser & Wirth (2004–2011), Muir curated and produced exhibitions by Tracey Emin & Louise Bourgeois, Henry Moore at Hauser & Wirth Zurich and London, Lynda Benglis, Andy Warhol, Joan Mitchell, Francis Picabia, and emerging artists at the time such as Jakub Julian Ziolkowski and Zhang Enli.

 Muir was instrumental in programming 'Hauser & Wirth Coppermill', a vast industrial shed off Brick Lane in East London, with ambitious exhibitions by Christoph Buchel, Martin Kippenberger and Deiter Roth.
 He also curated group exhibitions such as 'Old School' (2007) bringing together seminal paintings by Old Master and Contemporary artists such as Bruegel, Cranach, John Currin and Elizabeth Peyton.
 In 2005, he curated 'London in Zurich' at Hauser & Wirth Zurich, featuring works by Lali Chetwynd (now Monster Chetwynd) and Daniel Sinsel.